marmotlab/LNS2-RL/README.md

 ### Training
 The complete training of the MARL model consists of two stages.
 The code in the main branch is used for the first training stage, and the code in the "second\_stage" branch is used for the second training stage.

-To begin the first training stage of, cd to the directory of the downloaded main branch code and then run:
+To begin the first training stage, cd to the directory of the downloaded main branch code and then run:
 ```
 CUDA_VISIBLE_DEVICES=gpu_ids python driver.py
 ```